Bongolethu/AngularApp/README.md

 Please find my note under the  the [Development server] section and my initial [BR] [BR] :You have to be inside an Angular CLI project in order to use the serve command. cd dynamic-treeview
+[BR] :Please also run the below. npm install
 [BR] : https://angular2-tree.readme.io/docs
 [BR] : To see data please make sure the api is running on the specified path by the service
        file treeview.service ['http://localhost:64686/api/values']